 A facial peel refers to the application of one or more chemicals to the face which 'burn' off damaged cells.

 Chemical peels are most often used on the face, but they are sometimes applied to other sites such as the hands.
 They may be used to treat damage caused by exposure to the sun (photoageing), to remove pigmentation such as freckles and melasma and fine lines and wrinkles.

 A peel removes several layers of sun damaged skin cells, leaving fresh skin which has a more even surface and colour.
 It may stimulate new collagen to be formed improving skin texture.
 Peels may result in superficial, moderate depth or deep skin injury.

 A nurse or aesthetician (beauty therapist) may perform superficial peels.
-A dermatologist or plastic surgeon usually performs deeper peels.
+A dermatologist or plastic surgeon usually performs moderate to deeper peels.

 Peels can be repeated as necessary; some people have superficial peels every few weeks.
 It is wise to wait 3 to 6 months before repeating a moderate depth peel.

 Glycolic acid, salicylic acid and Jessner peels result in superficial skin injury and are well tolerated - the 'lunchtime' peel.
 They remove thin lesions on the skin surface, reducing pigment and surface dryness.
 The result of the first peel may be disappointing, but after repeated peels, significant improvement is usually evident.